-During the discussion the following points were made:
+During the discussion the following point was made:

-- Members applauded this good practice and felt that it should be shared with other voluntary organisations and should be used as a benchmark; - Members informed the representatives from the Salvation Army about Contact Point.
-The Salvation Army would be interested in information.
+• The Salvation Army would be interested in information.
 Mainly information was gained locally on individual cases but this did not happen regularly.

 The Committee Agreed that:

 - i) A report with recommendations would be produced for the next meeting. - ii) Peter Martin, Cabinet Member and Graham Tombs, Director of Schools, Children and Families, would be invited to the next meeting; - iii) The Governance Officer should make enquiries on how far the introduction of Contact Point had progressed (details circulated in letter to Members in July Governance Officer).